ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 #### *Longitudinal Data Analysis*

--   `r pkg("brms.mmrm")` leverages 'brms' to run MMRMs, and it supports a simplified interfaced to reduce difficulty and align with the best practices of the life sciences.
+-   `r pkg("brms.mmrm")` is a powerful and versatile package for fitting Bayesian regression models.
+It leverages 'brms' to run MMRMs, and it supports a simplified interfaced to reduce difficulty and align with the best practices of the life sciences.

 -   `r pkg("glmmTMB")` fits linear and generalized linear mixed models with various extensions, including zero-inflation.

 -   `r pkg("lme4")` fits linear and generalized linear mixed-effects models.

 -   `r pkg("mmrm")` Implements mixed models for repeated measures (MMRM), a popular choice for analyzing longitudinal continuous outcomes in randomized clinical trials and beyond.

 -   [`r pkg("multcomp")`](#multcomp).